Grow Potatoes in Grow Bags in Your Small Space

 If you haven't experience the almost child-like joy of digging for potato treasure because you live in a small space or apartment, then growing taters in containers is for YOU!
 I’ll run through what works for me on my Balcony.

-Potatoes will grow well in a range of different sized containers.
-For Root Pouch grow bag growing, consider the 30 Litre grow bag to grow 2-3 seed potatoes (you will only get a small yield in small bags) through to the 76-Litre to our Garden Bed sizes (you'll get a really wortwhile yield the bigger the bag) to plant 4-6 seed potatoes.
+For Root Pouch grow bag potatoe growing, consider the 30 Litre grow bag to grow 2-3 seed potatoes (you will only get a small yield in small bags) through to the 76-Litre to our Garden Bed sizes (you'll get a really worthwhile yield the bigger the bag) to plant 4-6 seed potatoes or one of the Root Pouch Raised Garden Beds for a huge crop!
 As a rough guide, each potato plant needs about 10 litres of soil.
 Overplanting a container will lead to small or deformed fruit.
 Plants will struggle to thrive and may even fail to produce a crop.
 Find out more about the range of Root Pouch grow bags HERE

 Know the difference between indeterminate and determinate potatoes!